Microsoft Dynamics 365 Upgrade & Support Guide

 If your customisations use supported extension points, they should survive updates.
 If you've used unsupported methods (ISV solutions modifying base tables, JavaScript injection), they're at risk.
 Test in sandbox before each wave update.

 Power Platform (Power Apps, Power Automate) is great for simple workflows and basic apps.
 For anything requiring complex logic, high performance, or scale, custom development is more reliable.
-Many businesses use both — Power Platform for quick wins, custom development for core processes.
+Many businesses use both: Power Platform for quick wins, custom development for core processes.

 Absolutely.
-We handle custom applications, complex integrations, and automation — the work that sits outside standard Dynamics consulting.
+We handle custom applications, complex integrations, and automation: the work that sits outside standard Dynamics consulting.
 Your partner handles the D365 configuration and modules; we handle everything around it.

-Tell us what you're working on.
-We'll come back with a practical recommendation and clear next steps.
+Tell us what you are comparing, replacing, or trying to improve.
+We will come back with a practical recommendation and realistic scope.